Sarim375/Loyalty-Points-Management-System-2.0/README.md

 ## 📄 License

-This portfolio showcase and project walkthrough documentation are licensed under the MIT License -
+This portfolio showcase and project walkthrough documentation.